see ANNE BlOUNT

 ISABEL LEGH (before 1510-February 16, 1572/3)

-Isabel Legh, sometimes called Isabel Howard, was the daughter of Ralph Legh of Stockwell, in Lambeth, Surrey (c.1470-November 6, 1509) and Joyce Culpepper (c.1480-1527+) and thus a half sister of Queen Catherine Howard.
-The History of Parliament identifies her as the daughter of Sir John Legh of Stockwell, Surrey, Ralph’s brother.
-She married Edward Baynton of Bromham, Wiltshire (1480-November 27, 1544) on January 18, 1531 and had by him three children, Henry (b.1536), Francis (b.1537) and Anne (d.yng).
+Isabel Legh, sometimes called Isabel Howard, was the daughter of Ralph Legh of Stockwell, in Lambeth, Surrey (c.1470-November 6, 1509) and Joyce Culpepper (c.1480-1527+) and the half sister of Queen Catherine Howard.
+The History of Parliament mistakenly identifies her as the daughter of Sir John Legh of Stockwell, Surrey, Ralph’s brother.
+She married Edward Baynton of Bromham, Wiltshire (1480-November 27, 1544) on January 18, 1531.
+Their children were Henry (b.1536), Francis (b.1537) and Anne (d.yng).
 Baynton was vice chamberlain to several of Henry VIII’s queens.
-The History of Parliament suggests she served Anne Boleyn and Jane Seymour.
-In addition, Sir Edward’s entry says that by March 14, 1539, the Bayntons had replaced Lady Kingston in supervising the joint household of Mary and Elizabeth Tudor.
-Isabel was at court during the tenure of her half sister.
-When Queen Catherine was sent to Syon House in the autumn of 1541, she was allowed to choose her own female attendants, on the condition that Isabel was one of them.
-Isabel also accompanied Catherine to the Tower.
+The History of Parliament suggests Isabel served Anne Boleyn and Jane Seymour.
+By March 14, 1539, the Bayntons had replaced Lady Kingston in supervising the joint household of Mary and Elizabeth Tudor.
+Gareth Russell’s Young and Damned and Fair: The Life of Catherine Howard, Fifth Wife of King Henry VIII (2016) names Isabel as one of Anne of Cleves’s eight ladies of the privy chamber.
+She was also at court during the tenure of her half sister.
+When Queen Catherine was sent to Syon House in the autumn of 1541, she was allowed to choose her female attendants, on the condition that Isabel was one of them.
+Isabel accompanied Catherine to the Tower.
 She was later a lady of the household extraordinary to Kathryn Parr.
-According to Charlotte Merton in The Women who served Queen Mary and Queen Elizabeth, she was also part of Queen Mary’s household in 1554-7.
-After Baynton’s death and that of Isabel’s stepdaughter, Bridget, in 1545, Isabel married Bridget’s widower, Sir James Stumpe of Malmesbury and Bromham, Wiltshire (d.
+In 1545, after Baynton’s death and that of his daughter, Bridget, Isabel married Bridget’s widower, Sir James Stumpe of Malmesbury and Bromham, Wiltshire (d.
 April 29, 1563).
 She brought Edington, Wiltshire to her second marriage, along with the household stuff at Edington, 1000 sheep, and all Baynton’s plate, jewels, corn, and cattle.
 Stumpe had to deal with lawsuits over this inheritance.
 In 1550, Isabel was granted the site and demesnes of Edington Abbey for a term of forty-one years.
+According to Charlotte Merton in The Women who served Queen Mary and Queen Elizabeth, Isabel was part of Queen Mary’s household in 1554-7.
 Stumpe made his will on April 28, 1563, naming Isabel his executor and leaving her, in addition to rents totaling £100 for her jointure, an interest in Bromham, Wiltshire and Edington.
 Before September 30, 1572, Isabel married Thomas Stafford of Bromham, Wiltshire.

 JANE LEGH (d.
 1575)

 Jane Legh was the daughter of Piers Legh of Lyme, Cheshire (d.1542) and Margaret Tyldesley.
 In about 1518, she married Sir Thomas Gerard of Bryn, the father of her new sister-in-law, Margaret Gerard.
-They had three children, Thomas, Catherine, and a daughter who married Robert Charnocke.
+Their children were Thomas, Catherine, and a daughter who married Robert Charnocke.
 It was not a happy marriage.
 Gerard kept a concubine.
 In 1543, a document was drawn up whereby he promised to give her up and reconcile with Jane.
 The entire text can be found on pp. 35-6 of The House of Lyme by the Lady Newton (1917), available on Google Books.
-By 1546, Gerard had fallen into his old ways and his wife charged him with “incontinence, assault, and imprisonment.”
+In 1546, Jane charged her husband with “incontinence, assault, and imprisonment.”
 They were divorced on November 27, 1550.

 see JOAN LARKE